The following information is meant to give an overall idea of the approach AFS takes to handling host family moves:

 - Other options and interventions have been exhausted

 - A family change may begin to be considered only after the liaison and possibly other volunteers (typically the local Support Coordinator) have spoken to both the hosted student and the host family separately and have attempted joint conversations with the student and host family together in an effort to clarify the issues and seek possible solutions.
 At times it is a good idea to have the student stay with an experienced volunteer for a few days.
-(It is a good idea to have Temporary Host Families and a Support Family within the Team who have completed the hosting screening process - meaning that the volunteer's family has completed the online application, criminal background checks, references, and host family orientation - who can serve in this capacity.)
+(It is a good idea to have Pre-Screened families within the Team who have completed the hosting screening process - meaning that the volunteer's family has completed the online application, criminal background checks, references, and host family orientation - who can serve in this capacity.)
 This gives the student a chance to get away and reflect on the issues she or he has with the host family.
 It gives the volunteer a chance to observe the student in a neutral setting and perhaps gain further insight into the student's behavior or feelings.
 It also gives the host family a chance to be together as a family without the student and may help them gain some needed perspective as well.

 - Strategies for resolving difficulties are not having the desired effect